noahmazer/websiteV2/content/blog/James-Contra-la-Policia.md

 If I talk crazy in this poem I'm talking against the police.
 And if I manage to create a poem it's against the police.
 I haven't written a word, a verse, a stanza that's not against the police.
-All of my prose is against the polce.
+All of my prose is against the police.
 All of my Works
 including this poem
 All of my Work